Posted in: Sports | Comments (0)

 Posted in: Police & Crime | Comments (0)

-Anyone with information related to this case is asked to call the Antioch Police Department non-emergency line at (925) 778-2441.
-You may also text an anonymous tip to 274637 (CRIMES) using the key word Antioch in the body of the text.
+Anyone with information regarding this case is encouraged to call Detective Koch with the Antioch Police Department at (925) 779-6895.
+You may also text a tip to 274637 (CRIMES) using key word ANTIOCH.

 Posted in: Police & Crime | Comments (2)

 Police cordoned off the area around the Hardy Nix Jewelers store in Antioch after a robbery on Friday.
 One thief was shot and died in front of the store.
 By Allen Payton